salamnocap/scheduler-sync/README.md

 These instructions walk you through creating the Docker image, launching the application using Docker Compose, and performing essential database migration via Alembic.

-Follow these steps in order to successfully set up and initialize the OPC-PRO-Scheduler app, and access the Swagger UI for the application API at ```localhost:8082/docs.```
+Follow these steps in order to successfully set up and initialize the scheduler-sync app, and access the Swagger UI for the application API at ```localhost:8082/docs.```